yash04747/docs/docs/guides/advanced-wpml-integration.md

 The first key is always our opt_name e.g: `my-theme-options`.
 The single options as a self-closed key tag and the serialized array as a nested key block.

-For the WPML config file you can also refer to the official website: [WPML Language Configuration Files](http://wpml.org/documentation/support/language-configuration-files/)
+For the WPML config file, refer to the official website: [WPML Language Configuration Files](http://wpml.org/documentation/support/language-configuration-files/)

 ## Step 4: Translate your admin texts via WPML